 - Free from: Peanuts, dairy, eggs, gluten, soy.

 - Contains: Coconut.
 The protein bars are free from other tree nuts but they are made in the same facility as other products that do contain tree nuts.

 - Protein source: All of the bars contain rice protein.
 Other protein sources depending on the bar include pumpkin seeds, sunflower seeds, and pea protein.
 Some of the bars also contain chia seeds and quinoa.

-- Nutrition notes: Each bar contains about 230 calories, 30 grams carbohydrates, 4 grams fiber, 0-2 grams added sugars, and 15 grams protein.
+- Nutrition notes: Each bar contains about 230 calories, 30 grams of carbohydrates, 4 grams of fiber, 0-2 grams of added sugars, and 15 grams of protein.

 Go Raw Sprouted Pumpkin Seed Bar

 Go Raw makes a variety of products made with sprouted grains.
 Sprouted grains are processed just after germination making the amount of certain nutrients higher.
 They are also lower in starch which may help people who are sensitive to digesting grains.

 The Sprouted Pumpkin Seed Bar is made with minimal ingredients (pumpkin seeds, sprouted flaxseed, dates, agave nectar, and sea salt).
 One bar has 270 calories - the highest calorie bar in this lineup (which isn’t necessarily a bad thing!)